Eric Green, Ph.D., Duke University

 - You will review the readings before class.

-- You will go back to the activities after class (or when you study) to focus on the core concepts I highlighted.
+- You will go back to the activities after class to focus on the core concepts I highlighted.

 Some people can get by coming to class cold and never returning to the material.
 I don’t think this is the case for most of us.

-You’ll also be reading journal articles that will be available through Sakai or the Duke Library.
+You’ll also be reading journal articles that will be available through this website or the Duke Library.
 You do not need to pay for any articles.
 If you are struggling to access a resource, consult with a librarian or ask for help on Piazza.